GrantSmithDoddle/230-AS-Physiotheraphy/src/services.md

 ---
 <div class="column content flow__sm">

-Having worked as a physiotherapist for over 13 years, AS Physiotherapy provides extensive experience in examination, diagnosis and management of all sports injuries and musculoskeletal pain.
+Having worked as a physiotherapist for over 13 years, asphysiotherapy provides extensive experience in examination, diagnosis and management of all sports injuries and musculoskeletal pain.

 **Physiotherapy treatments available:**